 In cold dishes, we can find potato salads or crisps.

-As for hot dishes, there are steamed or boiled potatoes, mashed potatoes, fried potatoes or chips, baked potatoes, and potato pancakes.
+As for hot dishes, there are steamed or boiled ones, mashed, fried chips, baked ones, and pancakes.

-How long does it take to boil a potato?
+How long does it take to boil a vegetable?

 It depends on the size or type, but generally between 10 and 25 minutes.